maurizioorani/TheMagician-IA-Reader/README.md

 * **Italian Natural Language Support:** Understands and interacts in fluent Italian.
 * **Local AI Model ('phi4'):** Runs on the efficient 'phi4' model, ideal for local processing and privacy.
-* **CSV-driven Knowledge Base:** Utilizes structured CSV files to store and reference detailed tarot card meanings.
+* **CSV-driven Knowledge Base:** Utilizes structured CSV files to store and reference detailed tarot card meanings and symbolism.
 * **Deep Insights:** Transforms raw text queries into meaningful, context-aware interpretations based on tarot symbolism.

 **How it Works:**